Israel flying to moon after SpaceX launch | New Country 923

 CAPE CANAVERAL, Fla.
-(AP) — An Israeli spacecraft blasted off to the moon in an attempt to make the country’s first lunar landing, following a launch Thursday night by SpaceX.
+(AP) — An Israeli spacecraft rocketed toward the moon for the country’s first attempted lunar landing, following a launch Thursday night by SpaceX.

 A communications satellite for Indonesia was the main cargo aboard the Falcon 9 rocket, which illuminated the sky as it took flight.
 But Israel’s privately funded lunar lander — a first not just for Israel but commercial space — generated the buzz.